Rizzoli, 9/2019. Item #25920

 This fascinating book explores the thinking and expertise behind architects' designs and offers a means by which to better understand buildings already visited as well as those on the must-see list.
 Selections range from domestic structures such as Frank Lloyd Wright's Fallingwater and skyscrapers such as the Chrysler Building, to iconic classics such as the Louvre and Barcelona's famed Sagrada Familia Cathedral.
 The buildings have been chosen for their importance and interest, their role in the development of architectural thinking, and the structural secrets that intricate 3-D drawings can reveal.

+I featured this title as I think middle and high school students who show an interest in design and building would LOVE this book.
 Students of architecture (of all ages) will appreciate and enjoy this book!

 300 pages, illustrated throughout.
 Rizzoli 2019.